digime/digime-sdk-nodejs/guides/read.md

 import { init } from "@digime/digime-sdk-nodejs";
 const sdk = init({ applicationId });

-// contractDetails - The same one used in getAuthorizeUrl, redirect_uri is not needed in this case.
+// contractDetails - The same one used in getAuthorizeUrl().
 // userAccessToken - The user access token from the authorization step.
 // sessionOptions - (Optional) An limits or scopes to set for this session.